cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 - (d) Final Velocity Calculation:

 ---
-### Problem 3: A car with mass 1.50 x 10^3 kg starts from rest and accelerates to a speed of 18.0 m/s in 12.0 s.
+### Problem 3: A car with mass $1.50 x 10^3 kg$ starts from rest and accelerates to a speed of 18.0 m/s in 12.0 s.
 During its acceleration, the car covers a distance of 108 m.
 Assume the net frictional force (friction + air resistance) is a constant 400.0 N during this time.

 - (a) Player 1: Draw a reference frame
 - (b) Player 2: Write a Net Force / Net work / Net Energy Equation